JanHerca/urantiapedia/output/wikijs/en/article/Mariano_Perez/Lugares_Santos_Primera_Parte.md

 ## Gabriel's Annunciation to Mary

 Christian tradition does not seem to identify the place where the annunciation took place with the home of Jesus' family; the latter is simply not listed anywhere that we know of.
 If we stick to the UB we draw the conclusion that both places are the same.
 The current Church of the Annunciation is the main place to visit, although there is another Orthodox one, which already makes us think.
 Also very close to there are some excavations where they found remains of tools and carpentry tools from the time, and they present it as the possible workshop of José.
-The UB gives us some clues about the location of Jesus' home -[UB 122:5.9](/en/The_Urantia_Book/122#p5_9)- and the workshop -[UB 123:1.6](/en/The_Urantia_Book/123#p1_6)-.
+The UB gives us some clues about the location of Jesus' home -<a id="a63_624"></a>[UB 122:5.9](/en/The_Urantia_Book/122#p5_9)- and the workshop -<a id="a63_687"></a>[UB 123:1.6](/en/The_Urantia_Book/123#p1_6)-.
 The first thing to locate is the highest mountain to the north of the city, and here comes the first difficulty.
 The highest to the north is a little outside of Nazareth, although it is possible (and it is a hypothesis) that the old city was not exactly where the current main nucleus, or that the distances are longer than we imagine.
 If we take mount Har Nadav (1,600 feet) that connects with Har Yona (1,812 feet) as the same mount, or even separately contemplating the two hypotheses, we would have that the house of Jesus would be quite far from the traditional place, that is that is, more to the northeast, and not in the center, since it tells us that it was located to the southeast of the promontory of this hill, in the middle between the road to Cana and the base of the hill, and in any case on the outskirts of the city.
 As for the fountain reference, I only know that there is a “Fountain of Maria” near there; but it does not mean that it was the fountain of yesteryear and apparently a place of passage for caravans.
 Certainly it is one of the places in which I have investigated more later -Google Earth is wonderful- and I have been more frustrated, and wanting to go and stay a few days there to analyze all this information on the ground.

 <figure id="Figure_1" class="image urantiapedia">
 <img src="/image/article/Luz_y_Vida/LyV11/02.jpg">